The Curse of La Llorona brings the iconic Latin American legend to terrifying life in an original horror film.

 The quest to make “The Curse of La Llorona” began when producer Gladstone enlisted screenwriters Mikki Daughtry & Tobias Iaconis to begin mapping out a story.
 He then got the call that would make his dream project real.
 “All I had to hear was ‘James – I said ‘yes’ before I even heard his last name,’” Gladstone recalls with a laugh.
 “If there’s one partner you dream of having on a project like this, who will raise it to greater heights than you imagined possible, it’s James.
 He’s not only an undeniable master of this genre, he’s also a really great guy and just a joy to be around.
 So I felt really blessed to have him as a partner on this journey.”

 For Wan’s part, the opportunity went beyond his own obsession with the tale.
-“La Llorona is a cultural phenomenon and beloved by some of the biggest horror fans in the world.
+“La Llorona is a cultural phenomenon and is beloved by some of the biggest horror fans in the world.
 So when this project came along, all I wanted to do was help get it off the ground so people could see this story they love so much come to life on the big screen.”

 With the addition of Gary Dauberman, the producing team was complete, and the search was on for a director.

 But when an innovative, intensely creepy short called “The Maiden” debuted online, that critical piece of the puzzle clicked into place.
 “We were all sort of bowled over by it,” Dauberman recalls.
-“It was directed with such a sure hand, and managed to scare you with just a camera and subtle practical effects.
+“It was directed with such a sure hand and managed to scare you with just a camera and subtle practical effects.
 From the aesthetic, we guessed it was made by someone who loved the same movies we did – and we were right.”

-Michael Chaves not only grew up loving movies, some of his favorites were directed by Wan, so to find himself in a room with one of his filmmaking heroes was akin to an out-of-body experience.
+Michael Chaves not only grew up loving movies, but some of his favorites were also directed by Wan, so to find himself in a room with one of his filmmaking heroes was akin to an out-of-body experience.
 “From start to finish, this journey has been the craziest ride of my life, and such an honor,” Chaves marvels.
 “James is an amazing filmmaker and was incredibly supportive.
 At every stage of the process, he would come up with these great, simple insights that were always targeted to finding the story you want to tell and what the audience wants to see in each moment.
 Emile is just fantastic; he’s been such a great ally and instrumental from the beginning.
 And Gary has an intuitive feel for storytelling and is just a great guy.”

 Executive producer Richard Brener is excited to bring the tale of La Llorona to the screen.
 “This timeless and universally scary tale continues New Line’s tradition of making horror movies that tap into people’s fears, with a broad range of stories and budgets, but all with the same goal: to terrify audiences everywhere,” he says.